 Messing around with my friend we walk through the school gates, fighting to keep the gnashing thoughts at bay, at least until my first lesson, where I’ll stare into my textbook, pretending to work, but concentrating on trying to dismiss these absurd ideas.
 That first lesson is maths – how I hate numbers, always having to recount and ‘make sure’ and ‘did I carry the three over?’
 It’s a minefield, so I don’t even try in my final year at school, just sit at the back of the class, dwelling on jumbled thoughts.

-I fingered a girl six months ago.
+I was with a girl six months ago.
+We never even kissed but she did allow my hands up her skirt, my fingers into her knickers.
 A rumour began that last year she slept with a guy who was HIV Positive.
 I’ve convinced myself I bit my nails after the event and now I have the virus.
 I don’t yet realise that the fear is nonsensical, that won’t be for another four years when I’ll ring the National AIDS helpline and they’ll tell me that the virus doesn’t work like that – it would be near impossible for me to have contracted the disease this way.
 But that’s in the future, at this moment in time I’ve convinced myself I’m going to catch a cold that will kill me before I reach sixteen.
 In those days there’s no Google for me to check how the virus is spread.
 Just that f**king leaflet posted through the front door.
 ‘Don’t die of ignorance,’ it stated in bold letters.

 I ritualise in my head, although I don’t know yet that’s what I’m doing.
 I won’t find out that I have OCD for over ten years.
 The younger Yan Baskets thinks that everyone ruminates as much as I do – only they’re much better at it.
 I manage to push ‘Death by AIDS’ into a dark room somewhere in the back of my mind.
 There is a four-minute respite where I manage to look forward to an event at the weekend – a hundred and eighty tranquil seconds.
 And then a pupil in the year above passes by the window.
 He glances in, eyes loitering on mine for no more than a second.
 But that’s all it takes.
 At first, I think he just doesn’t like me.
 Slowly I convince myself he wants to punch me in the throat.
 Eventually, by tea-time, in front of the TV, I’ll be ninety-nine percent sure that he wants to stick a knife in my stomach, slaughtering my family as a side note.